admindatahandbook/book/testing/index.md

 \BeginKnitrBlock{bbox}<div class="bbox">Researchers have selected a sample of individuals across the US to participate in a survey exploring the relationship between socioeconomic status and health outcomes.
 The participants were asked to complete a questionnaire covering topics such as where they live, their finances, and their medical history.

-One of the participants, John, is aware that individuals have been reidentified in previous releases of de-identified data and is concerned that personal information he provides about himself, such as his medical history or annual income, could one day be revealed in de-identified data released from this study.
+One of the participants, John, is aware that individuals have been re-identified in previous releases of de-identified data and is concerned that personal information he provides about himself, such as his medical history or annual income, could one day be revealed in de-identified data released from this study.
 If leaked, this information could lead to an increase in his life insurance premium or an adverse decision for a future mortgage application.</div>\EndKnitrBlock{bbox}

 Differential privacy can be used to address John's concerns.
 If the researchers only share data resulting from a differentially private computation, John is guaranteed that the release will not disclose anything that is *specific to him* even though he participated in the study.